AndyMauvais/AndyMauvaisProjectDirectory/README.md

-# AndyMauvaisProjectDirectory
+# Project Directory
-Find all of my projects links and descriptions here
+Find all of my project links and descriptions here

 ### Tableau Public
 https://public.tableau.com/app/profile/andy.mauvais/vizzes

-# ProjectDirectory
-Find all of my projects + descriptions here

 ### Projects Repositories
 * [Web_Analytics_ETL](https://github.com/AndyMauvais/Web_Analytics_ETL) - Demonstrates the ETL process of a website's analytic data from data extraction, to data storage, to data visualization and insights.
 (Python, SQLite, Tableau)
 * [GooglePlaystore_Project](https://github.com/AndyMauvais/GooglePlaystore_Project) - Predicting the rating of an app on the Google Playstore using ETL process and machine learning.